oscar-monsalve/GCI/README.md

 ## Examples

-1. The following case corresponds to a 2D grid with ==monotonic convergence==.
+1. The following case corresponds to a 2D grid with **monotonic convergence**.
 The input data are from the ASME's original article on ["Procedure for Estimation and Reporting of Uncertainty Due to Discretization in CFD Applications"](https://doi.org/10.1115/1.2960953).

 Change the following variables at ```gci/gci_no_prompt.py```.
 The variable `desired_gci` is set to None for now: